See All

 Given its geography, ancient Arabia was part of the Silk Road routes used by merchants travelling between China and Europe, carrying silk and other luxury goods across Asia, the Middle East and North Africa between 130 B.C. and 1453 A.D.
 Port cities in the Arabian Gulf connected the overland and maritime routes.
 The sea routes started in China, wrapped around the Indian coast and went through the Arabian Peninsula.
 Arab merchants traded in frankincense, incense and pearls along incense routes, some of which went through the desert.

-While the Bedouins's pioneering spirit was key to Abu Dhabi's development, the animals at their side played starring roles in the capital's story.
+While the Bedouins' pioneering spirit was key to Abu Dhabi's development, the animals at their side played starring roles in the capital's story.
 In addition to much-valued camels, falcons and salukis helped the Bedouins survive.

 The indigenous Saluki − one of the oldest known breeds of domesticated dog − hunted together with falcons for the Arabian desert people for 5,000 years.
 Falcons helped spot prey in a resource-scarce land, as reflected in Bedouin poetry, songs and stories.
 In 2016, falconry was inscribed on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.